Make a Healthy Grocery List in Minutes

 - Buy fresh.
 Groceries that come straight from nature are always better for you.
 Buy fresh apples rather than jarred applesauce, and chicken breasts instead of a frozen chicken pot pie.
-You'll find the freshest foods along the perimeter of the supermarket (produce, meat, dairy aisles).
-When you do buy packaged foods, look for products with a short ingredient list (five or less) and ingredients that you can pronounce.
+You'll find most of the freshest foods along the perimeter of the supermarket (produce, meat, dairy aisles).
+When you do buy packaged foods, look for products with a short ingredient list (about five or less) and ingredients that you can pronounce.

 - Become a label reader.
 You need to read carefully to search for clues that the food you're choosing is low in fat, cholesterol, and sodium, and high in vitamins and minerals.
 Label reading can be tricky.
 Foods that are labeled "sugar-free" or "fat-free" can still contain a small amount of sugar and fat.
 A product labeled "light" can still be high in calories.
 Here are a few label codes, and what they mean:

 - Fructose, dextrose, high-fructose corn syrup, brown-rice syrup, cane juice, maltose, sucrose, or syrup -- Sugar